 Multicast made easy

-The Dolphin Express Reflective / reflected memory / Mulitcaset solution create a reflective memory address space between nodes interconnected with the Dolphin Express IX product line.
+Dolphins PCI Express Reflective / reflected memory / Mulitcaset solution create a reflective memory address space between nodes interconnected with PCI Express over cable or backplanes.
 The solution offers significantly higher performance at a much lower cost than other reflective memory solutions and is available both with low cost copper and with long distance fiber as the interconnect.
 Mixing fiber and copper is fully supported.

 Broadcast implemented in hardware